Intensity Coding

 1. Sequential Execution – Executes statements in the order they are written.

-2. Selection (Decision Making) – Executes different statements based on conditions.
+2. Selection Control (Decision Making) – Executes different statements based on conditions.

 3. Iteration (Looping) – Repeats a block of code multiple times.